dusty-nv/jetson-inference/docs/pytorch-ssd.md

 <img src="https://github.com/dusty-nv/jetson-inference/raw/master/docs/images/pytorch-fruit.jpg">

-To get started, first make sure that you have [JetPack 4.4](https://developer.nvidia.com/embedded/jetpack) (or newer) and [PyTorch installed](pytorch-transfer-learning.md#installing-pytorch) for **Python3** on your Jetson.
+To get started, first make sure that you have [JetPack 4.4](https://developer.nvidia.com/embedded/jetpack) (or newer) and [PyTorch installed](pytorch-transfer-learning.md#installing-pytorch) for **Python 3** on your Jetson.
 JetPack 4.4 includes TensorRT 7.1, which is the minimum TensorRT version that supports loading SSD-Mobilenet via ONNX.
 Newer versions of TensorRT are fine too.

 ## Setup

-> **note:** first make sure that you have [JetPack 4.4](https://developer.nvidia.com/embedded/jetpack) or newer on your Jetson and [PyTorch installed](pytorch-transfer-learning.md#installing-pytorch) for **Python3**
+> **note:** first make sure that you have [JetPack 4.4](https://developer.nvidia.com/embedded/jetpack) or newer on your Jetson and [PyTorch installed](pytorch-transfer-learning.md#installing-pytorch) for **Python 3**

 The PyTorch code for training SSD-Mobilenet is found in the repo under [`jetson-inference/python/training/detection/ssd`](https://github.com/dusty-nv/pytorch-ssd).
 If you aren't [Running the Docker Container](aux-docker.md), there are a couple steps required before using it: